166236uwm/WWW/Projekt/docs/drf_serializer_test.md

-from lab2.models import Person from lab2.serializers import PersonSerializer from rest_framework.renderers import JSONRenderer from rest_framework.parsers import JSONParser
+from .models import Person
+from .serializers import PersonSerializer from rest_framework.renderers import JSONRenderer from rest_framework.parsers import JSONParser